-Fartlek as VO2 max training
+Fartlek as VO2 Max Training

 “Fartlek, which means ‘speed play’ in Swedish, is a form of conditioning which puts stress mainly on the aerobic energy system due to the continuous nature of this exercise.
 The difference between this type of training and continuous training is that the intensity or speed of the exercise varies, meaning that aerobic and anaerobic systems can be put under stress.
-Most Fartlek sessions last a minimum of 45 minutes and can vary from aerobic walking to anaerobic sprinting.”
+Most fartlek sessions last a minimum of 45 minutes and can vary from aerobic walking to anaerobic sprinting.”

-Races as VO2 max training
+Races as VO2 Max Training

-Races are a very effective way to improve performance.
-It is often said that races is the best kind of training you can get.
-I would rather say that races might be the easiest way to improve performance.
-Today you don´t have to speculate about doing specific VO2 max intervals.
-You just follow the pack and try your best to make a good result.
-During the race you get plenty of different intervals including several minutes close to your VO2 max.
-Races train a wide range of skillsand won’t be as focused as the intervals from the previous days.
+Today you do not have to speculate about doing specific VO2 max intervals.
+Instead, you will follow the pack and try your best to produce a good result.
+You will get plenty of different intervals during the race, including several minutes close to your VO2 max.
+This is because races train a wide range of skills and will not focus on the intervals from the previous days.

 Day 9